The Karnival Kid: Production

-This was the first cartoon in which Mickey speaks.
-Walt Disney was thrilled by the progress, but Pat Powers of Celebrity Pictures wasn't; he worried that Mickey speaking English would affect overseas sales of the cartoons.
+This was the first cartoon in which Mickey speaks English.
+Walt Disney was thrilled by the progress, but Pat Powers of Celebrity Pictures wasn't, as he worried that Mickey speaking English would affect overseas sales of the cartoons.

 In Mickey's Movies: The Theatrical Films of Mickey Mouse, Gijs Grob observes: "The Karnival Kid shows that lip synchronization was far more difficult to master than synchronized sound itself.
 The animation of the mouth to form syllables was a totally new feat, and initially it was done all too literally.
 This led to awkward facial expressions at times, with especially Mickey's face distorting into a multitude of mouth gestures.
-The problem would become even worse in Mickey's next cartoon, Mickey's Follies."
+The problem would become even worse in Mickey's next cartoon, Mickey's Follies".

 The hot dog gags are reused from an earlier film, Disney's 1927 Oswald the Lucky Rabbit short All Wet.

 Legacy and influence

 Mickey's first words later inspired the "Hot Dog" song from Mickey Mouse Clubhouse.

 The scene where Mickey tips his ears to Minnie inspired storyman Roy Williams to invent the Mickey Mouse ears hat.

-Ub Iwerks reused elements of the plot and many of the visual gags from The Karnival Kid in his 1932 cartoon, Circus.
+Ub Iwerks reused elements of the plot and many of the visual gags from The Karnival Kid in his 1932 cartoon Circus.
 The part of the hot dog vendor is played by Flip the Frog.

 New York Weenie, an episode from the 2013 Mickey Mouse shorts series, shares similar themes and gags with The Karnival Kid.
 The episode was directed by Aaron Springer, most notable for his work on SpongeBob SquarePants.

-Artist Bruce Conner included the final shot in his film "3 Screen Ray".
+Artist Bruce Conner included the final shot in his film 3 Screen Ray.

 An LCD Game & Watch-styled mini-game based on the short appears in the 2019 video game Kingdom Hearts III.